QVC: QVC's founding and television launch

 QVC was founded on June 13, 1986, by Joseph Segel and investors including Ralph Roberts, the founder and chairperson of Comcast.
 Roberts was able to arrange deals in which cable companies received investment stakes in QVC in exchange for carrying the channel.
 Sears was one of the first brands that QVC would represent, with a two-year exclusive agreement to sell Sears products through television shopping.
 The corporation later set a new record for first full-year fiscal sales for a new public company of $112 million.
-The channel was launched on November 24, 1986, with program hosts Kathy Levine, John Eastman, Ellen Langas, Bob Bowersox, and Cindy Briggs-Moore.
+The channel was launched on November 24, 1986, with program hosts Kathy Levine, John Eastman, Ellen Langas, Bob Bowersox, Cindy Briggs-Moore, Molly Daley and Marty Jacobs.
 Each November 24, QVC celebrated their birthday annually through 2008.
 Initially broadcasting live from 7:30 p.m. until midnight ET each weekday and 24 hours a day each weekend, the channel extended its live programming to 24/7/364 in January 1987.
 Former QUBE host and producer, Ron Giles, was named an executive vice president and executive producer at QVC in late 1987.
 In October 1988, the board of directors elected Michael C. Boyd to the position of senior executive vice president and chief operating officer.
 In early 1990, Boyd would take the title of president, reportedly to relieve some of Segel's load.